 When is the flu vaccine available?

 It takes up to two weeks to build immunity after a flu shot, but you can benefit from the vaccine even if you don't get it until after the flu season starts.
 It's usually best for people in the United States to get their flu vaccine in September and October, and aim to get it by the end of October.
 However, you can still protect yourself against late flu outbreaks if you get the vaccine in February or later.

 Why do I need to get vaccinated every year?

+Because flu viruses evolve so quickly, last year's vaccine may not protect you from this year's viruses.
 New flu vaccines are released every year to keep up with rapidly adapting flu viruses.
-Because flu viruses evolve so quickly, last year's vaccine may not protect you from this year's viruses.

-After vaccination, your immune system produces antibodies that will protect you from the vaccine viruses.
-In general, though, antibody levels start to decline over time — another reason to get a flu shot every year.
+When you get vaccinated, your immune system produces antibodies to protect you from the viruses included in the vaccine.
+But antibody levels may decline over time — another reason to get a flu shot every year.

 Who should get the flu vaccine?

 The CDC recommends annual influenza vaccinations for everyone age 6 months or older.
 Vaccination is especially important for people at high risk of influenza complications, including: